SvenGroot/Ookii.BinarySize/README.md

 This can also be combined with the [`BinarySizeOptions.UseIecStandard`][] flag.

+The same parsing options also apply to `UBinarySize`; the only difference is that negative values are not accepted in this case.
+A `UIecBinarySize` wrapper is also available.

 ## Localization

 By default, Ookii.BinarySize uses English-language units, regardless of the culture used for